wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 Configuration
 =============

 Quick Summary
 -------------

 In order to configure a switchboard on your XiVO, you need to:

+* Create the preprocess subroutines for the switchboard queue
 * Create a queue for your switchboard
 * Create a queue for your switchboard's calls on hold
 * Create the users that will be operators